 mkdir output

-We only make a directory for output, because no input data or separate scripts are created in this tutorial.
+We only made a directory for output, because no input data or separate scripts are created in this tutorial.
 Next, we will create a conda environment from a file.
-First create a text file in your preferred text editor, e.g. gedit.
-Then, (re)name it (to) refresher.yaml, and copy the following content into the file:
+First create a text file, (re)name it (to) refresher.yaml, and copy the following content into the file:

 name: refresher